lindsey-d-anderson/HRRR-Chem-Data-Williams-Flats-Aug3-and-Aug7/README.md

       HWP:units = "" ;
       HWP:stagger = "" ;
       HWP:coordinates = "XLAT XLONG XTIME" ;
-      NOTE: HWP was presented by dividing this HWP by 10 based on the Equation S1
+      NOTE: HWP was presented by dividing this HWP by 10 based on the Equation S3 in the Supporting Information of Anderson et al., 2025

     * float PHOTR4(Time,bottom_top,south_north,west_east) ;
       PHOTR4:_FillValue = NaNf ;